Towards Writing Style Adaptation in Handwriting Recognition: Writer-independet Scenario

 where A is the test CER of the adapted Single AdaIN, and B is the test CER of the baseline.
 Generally, for all Single AdaIN setups, the optimization was more accurate for higher numbers of adaptation lines.
 By further inspecting the results in relation to Figure~\ref{fig:experiments:dataset:example}, we noticed that the performance varied across writers in relation to their scripts.
 CER reductions were largest for scripts that were not sufficiently represented in the CzechHWR dataset, such as German Kurrent or Ghotic, while the performance worsen for the CzechHWR-like scripts.
 On average, the pre-trained embeddings ED 256 setup provided the best performance, although it performed worse than the respective ED 32 setup for some writers.
 The normal embeddings ED 32 setup brought the lowest CER reductions, while it vastly worsen the performance for some writers.

-Based on these results, WS-Net is able to learn writer style space that can significantly boost the transcription accuracy of new writers, however, finding representative embeddings is not straightforward.
-We argue that this is to some extent caused by the sensitivity of WS-Net to precise writer style embeddings.
+Based on these results, WS-Net is able to learn writer-style space that can significantly boost the transcription accuracy of new writers, however, finding representative embeddings is not straightforward.
+We argue that this is to some extent caused by the sensitivity of WS-Net to precise writer-style embeddings.
 We evaluated the sensitivity of WS-Net by randomly shuffling WSI in testing datasets, the test CER increased 2 times for the normal setting and 4 times for the pre-trained setting.
 Therefore, simply selecting an existing embedding brought worse performance for all new writers, as WS-Net was too overfitted to existing writers and none of them had an extremely similar style to the new ones.
 Optimization was difficult and unstable, as both the mean and the selected embeddings did not provide a good starting point.

-Note that for Single AdaIN pre-traiend ED 256 setup we evaluated WS-Net with embeddings provided by the writer style encoder in an unsupervised manner, both without and with further optimization, but the results were comparable to supervised selection and optimization from the mean.
-Furthermore, as the embeddings might have slightly changed in the last phase of the training, we tried to boost the performance of this approach by finetuning the writer style encoder on the WS-Net writer style embeddings using the L2 loss, but even this setup failed.
+Note that for Single AdaIN pre-trained ED 256 setup we evaluated WS-Net with embeddings provided by the writer-style encoder in an unsupervised manner, both without and with further optimization, but the results were comparable to supervised selection and optimization from the mean.
+Furthermore, as the embeddings might have slightly changed in the last phase of the training, we tried to boost the performance of this approach by finetuning the writer-style encoder on the WS-Net writer-style embeddings using the L2 loss, but even this setup failed.

 So far, the only reasonable solution for new writers is to find representative embeddings with optimization on larger numbers of adaptation lines, however for such scenarios, a simple finetuning of the baseline brought significantly better test CER reductions.
 Note that we estimated the optimal number of finetuning iterations with 4-fold cross-validation.
+An extensive analysis of the finetuning approach can be found in our work~\cite{FinetuningBaseline2023}, where we showed that significant CER reductions can be obtained even with less than 16 adaptation lines.
 So far, WS-Net is only suitable for the writer-dependent scenario where it consistently outperformed the baseline, whereas it is not a suitable choice for writer-independent scenarios, especially if enough annotated data for new writers are available.